From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Application

 \section{Application}

-This section is devoted to provide some real world applications of the proposed model.
-In particular, model sensitivity and tunability are discussed in the reference configuration in Fig.~\ref{fig:rectangularD}.
-Moreover, simulation results are discussed for the geometrical configurations in Fig.~\ref{fig:footbridges}.
+In this section we provide some real world applications of the proposed model.
+In particular, model sensitivity and calibration are discussed in the reference configuration in Fig.~\ref{fig:rectangularD}.
+Moreover, we discuss simulation results for the geometrical configurations in Fig.~\ref{fig:footbridges}.